hadley/babynames/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 2 notes

+* I've updated my maintainer email address to hadley@rstudio.com

 * Checking installed package size: installed size is  8.7Mb sub-directories of 1Mb or more: data   8.6Mb

-  This is a data package that will be rarely (if ever) updated.
+  This is a data package that will be rarely.

 ## Reverse dependencies